 Unlike other whales (Grey whales, Orca Whales), the Minke Whale is not known to coordinate feeding and travelling patterns with other Minke’s.
 Rather, the Minke Whale seems to conduct itself independently of other Minke’s, leaving scientists to wonder how mating is conducted.

-While the Minke Whale population remains relatively high in the Pacific Northeast, they are not as observed as other whales such as Orca’s, Humpback’s, and Gray Whales.
+While the Minke Whale population remains relatively high in the Pacific Northwest, they are not as observed as other whales such as Orca’s, Humpback’s, and Gray Whales.
 Minke’s will often swim to the surface of the water for 3-5 blows, then descend for a 3-7 minute dive.
 In Iceland and Scotland, however, the Minke Whale is the main event for whale watching companies, as they are much more predictable there.

 During the 1970’s Minke Whales were hunted for everything from cosmetics to mink food, and for human consumption.
 They are currently hunted in the North Atlantic, the Northwest Pacific Ocean, and the Antarctic primarily for human consumption.